HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 The median is at around 290 KB, meaning that half of usages download below 290 KB, and half are larger.
 90% of all Wasm responses stay below 2.6 MB on desktop and 1.4 MB on mobile.

 {{ figure_markup(
-  caption="Largest WASM response downloaded over desktop.", content="44 MB", classes="big-number",
+  caption="Largest Wasm response downloaded on desktop.", content="44 MB", classes="big-number",
   sheets_gid="1401232418",